daitro123/variation-gallery/README.md

-# Variation Gallery
+# Variation Gallery for WooCommerce

-Allows to add multiple images to a product variation
+Allows to add multiple images to a product variation in WooCommerce plugin for Wordpress

 ## Contributing